hollyjanedalton/hollyjanedalton/README.md

 ### Hi there 👋 I'm Holly and I'm a Data Analyst from Baltimore

-- :zap: I love programming, maps/geography and beach volleyball
+- :zap: I love programming, maps/geography and playing beach volleyball
 - 🌱 I’m addicted to learning and growing everyday
 - 🌎 I volunteer with OpenStreetMap and I'm seeking opportunities in geospatial data science!
 - 📊 Repos for my most recent data projects: